ivelascog/TimeSearcherPlus/README.md

    target.ts.noSelectedAlpha = 0.4; // Transparency of unselected lines
    target.ts.backgroundColor = "#ffffff";
    target.ts.defaultColor = "#aaa"; // Default color (when no selection is active) of the drawn lines.
 It only has effect when "groupAttr" is not defined. target.ts.selectedColor = "#aaa"; // Color of selected lines.
-It only has effect when "groupAttr" is not defined. target.ts.noSelectedColor = "#ddd"; // Color of unselected lines.
-It only has effect when "groupAttr" is not defined. target.ts.hasDetailed = true; // Determines whether detail data will be displayed or not.
+It only has effect when "color" is not defined. target.ts.noSelectedColor = "#ddd"; // Color of unselected lines.
+It only has effect when "color" is not defined. target.ts.hasDetailed = true; // Determines whether detail data will be displayed or not.
 Disabling it saves preprocessing time if detail data is not to be displayed. target.ts.margin = { left: 50, top: 30, bottom: 50, right: 20 };
-   target.ts.colorScale = d3.scaleOrdinal(d3.schemeCategory10); // The color scale to be used to display the different groups defined by the "groupAttr" attribute. target.ts.brushesColorScale = d3.scaleOrdinal(d3.schemeCategory10); // The color scale to be used to display the brushes target.ts.groupAttr = null; // Specifies the attribute to be used to discriminate the groups. target.ts.doubleYlegend = false; // Allows the y-axis legend to be displayed on both sides of the chart. target.ts.showGrid = false; // If active, a reference grid is displayed. target.ts.showBrushTooltip = true; // Allows to display a tooltip on the brushes containing its coordinates.
+   target.ts.colorScale = d3.scaleOrdinal(d3.schemeCategory10); // The color scale to be used to display the different groups defined by the "color" attribute. target.ts.brushesColorScale = d3.scaleOrdinal(d3.schemeCategory10); // The color scale to be used to display the brushes target.ts.doubleYlegend = false; // Allows the y-axis legend to be displayed on both sides of the chart. target.ts.showGrid = false; // If active, a reference grid is displayed. target.ts.showBrushTooltip = true; // Allows to display a tooltip on the brushes containing its coordinates.